Do SMC alumni have access to SMC databases and other library resources?

 However, a few database do allow alumni access from off-campus when you sign up for limited off-campus alumni database access.

-• Sage Journals - full-text access to over over 460 journals published by SAGE Publications, primarily in Business, Humanities, Social Sciences, and Science, Technology and Medicine.
+• Sage Premier Journals - A full-text database with access to over over 460 journals published by SAGE Publications, primarily in Business, Humanities, Social Sciences, and Science, Technology and Medicine.
+Get access to more Sage collections with the links listed below.

-• Sage Knowledge ebooks - reference encyclopedias and handbooks published by SAGE covering the social sciences and education.
+• Sage Knowledge eBooks - A collection of reference encyclopedias and handbooks published by SAGE that cover the social sciences and education.

 Free Resources